How to Upload External Analysis Results to Teamscale

 To import external results reports to a project:

-- Add an Artifactory connector to the project.
+- Add an Artifactory / S3 connector to the project.

 - Configure the Artifactory connector options so that Teamscale can extract the reports from Artifactory.

-- Configure the following options so that Teamscale can process the reports:
+- If you used the standard path format as specified in Prerequisites, you can skip this step.
+Otherwise, configure the following options so that Teamscale can process the reports:

 Analysis report mapping